 I’ll paint you a quick picture of what that denominator looks like: it’s draped with the dulling red of growing up without the surefire love of a parent, watching people walk in and out of their lives without warning, and the drab gray of learning early on what it feels like to be left alone, in a much grander sense of the word.
 In short, their childhoods were anything but easy, and each of these children have had a much tougher road than kids that are born into the bright light of a happy family and raised with an innate understanding of how to maintain a positive attitude.

-I met Bella during my training to become an ADHD/Life Coach and I immediately fell for her toothy grin and earnest laugh.
+I met Bella during my training to become a certified Life Coach and NLP Practitioner and I immediately fell for her toothy grin and earnest laugh.

 As I said before, Bella and I share many commonalities, even to the point of specific details from our upbringings.
 Bella’s birth mother struggles with drug and alcohol addictions; my birth mother struggles with alcohol and gambling addictions.
 Bella’s mother’s parental rights were revoked; my birth mother left me at an orphanage just days after my birth.
 Bella struggles with anxiety from having faced abandonment, and I too have experienced these struggles firsthand.
 The parallels do not stop there, but to say that our immediate connection was encouraged by more than just the smile of another affectionate child added to my caseload.